Normalized Yamabe flow on manifolds with bounded geometry: Short-time existence of the Yamabe flow

 The second one is in a certain sense quadratic in $v$ and defined by

 In this notation, $(\ref{shorttimeflow})$ can be written as

-Our intention is to prove short-time existence of solution of (\ref{flowcontraction}) by using exactly the same argument as in \cite[Corollary 1.3]{giuseppebruno}, albeit with slightly different H\"older spaces, which gives some conditions for the contraction argument to work (the argument of \cite[Corollary 1.3]{giuseppebruno} in fact does not specifically depend on the H\"older spaces).
+Our intention is to prove short-time existence of solution of (\ref{flowcontraction}) by using exactly the same argument as in \cite[Corollary 1.2]{giuseppebruno}, albeit with slightly different H\"older spaces, which gives some conditions for the contraction argument to work (the argument in \cite[Corollary 1.2]{giuseppebruno} does not depend on a specific choice of H\"older spaces).
 To this end, we need to prove some properties of $F_1$ and $F_2$.

-\begin{lem} Denote by $\mathscr{B}$ the open ball of radius $1$ in $C^{2,\alpha}_{\Phi}(M\times [0,T])$.
-Then the map $F_{2}:\mathscr{B} \rightarrow C^{\alpha}_{\Phi}(M\times [0,T])$ is bounded.
-Moreover, for any two functions $v$,$v' \in \mathscr{B} \subset C^{2,\alpha}_{\phi}(M\times [0,T])$ satisfying there exists a constant $C_{\mu} > 0$ such that \begin{enumerate} \item $\|F_{2}(v) - F_{2}(v')\|_{\alpha} \leq C_{\mu}\max\{\|v\|_{2,\alpha},\|v'\|_{2,\alpha}\}\|v-v'\|_{2,\alpha}$, \item $\|F_{2}(v)\|_{k,\alpha} \leq C_{\mu}\|v\|^{2}_{k+2,\alpha}.$ \end{enumerate} \end{lem}
+\begin{lem} Denote by $\mathscr{B}$ the open ball of radius $1$ in $C^{2,\alpha}(M\times [0,T])$.
+Then the map $F_{2}:\mathscr{B} \rightarrow C^{\alpha}(M\times [0,T])$ is bounded.
+Moreover, for any two functions $v$,$v' \in \mathscr{B} \subset C^{2,\alpha}(M\times [0,T])$ satisfying there exists a constant $C_{\mu} > 0$ such that \begin{enumerate} \item $\|F_{2}(v) - F_{2}(v')\|_{\alpha} \leq C_{\mu}\max\{\|v\|_{2,\alpha},\|v'\|_{2,\alpha}\}\|v-v'\|_{2,\alpha}$, \item $\|F_{2}(v)\|_{k,\alpha} \leq C_{\mu}\|v\|^{2}_{k+2,\alpha}.$ \end{enumerate} \end{lem}

-\begin{proof} We shall write $\Delta= \Delta_\Phi$ for simplicity of notation.
+\begin{proof} We shall write $\Delta= \Delta_{g_{0}}$ for simplicity of notation.
 First, let $v \in \mathscr{B}$ with $\|v\|_{2,\alpha} \leq \mu < 1$.
-Then, by the definition of $C^{2,\alpha}_{\Phi}(M\times [0,T])$ and the fact that $\Delta \in \mbox{Diff}^{2}_{\Phi}$(M), it follows that $\Delta v \in C^{\alpha}_{\Phi}(M\times [0,T])$.
+Then, by the definition of $C^{2,\alpha}(M\times [0,T])$ and the fact that $\Delta \in \mbox{Diff}^{2}_{\Phi}$(M), it follows that $\Delta v \in C^{\alpha}(M\times [0,T])$.
 We can thus estimate

 for some $C_\mu>0$ depending only on $\mu$ and possibly changing in each estimation step.
-This proves the second item and in particular boundedness of $F_{2}:\mathscr{B} \rightarrow C^{\alpha}_{\Phi}(M\times [0,T])$.
+This proves the second item and in particular boundedness of $F_{2}:\mathscr{B} \rightarrow C^{\alpha}(M\times [0,T])$.
 For the first item we write for any $v,v' \in \mathscr{B}$

 where $O_{1}(v,v')$ is a polynomial combination in $v$ and $v'$. \Eqref{dif1} implies

 which then implies \end{proof}